Dominated Actions in Imperfect-Information Games: Dominated actions

-The problem with these definitions are that they are too strong; it is still possible for player 1 to strictly prefer to take action $b_i$ to $a_i$ regardless of the strategy used by player 2 even if Flawed Definition~\ref{fd:strict-strong} holds.
+The problem with these definitions is that they are too strong; it is still possible for player 1 to strictly prefer action $b_i$ to $a_i$ regardless of the strategy used by player 2 even if Candidate Definition~\ref{cd:strict-strong} does not hold.
 This is illustrated in the following game depicted in Figure~\ref{fi:example}.
 In this game, chance makes an initial move taking each of two actions with probability $\frac{1}{2}.$ Then player 1 (red) selects one of two actions at a single information set.
 Player 2 (blue) then takes one of two actions after observing both the moves of chance and player 1.
-It is clear that action 2 for player 2 at their top information set and action 1 for player 2 at their bottom information set are both strictly dominated according to Flawed Definition~\ref{fd:strict-strong}.
+It is clear that action 2 for player 2 at their top information set and action 1 for player 2 at their bottom information set are both strictly dominated according to Candidate Definition~\ref{cd:strict-strong}.
 The smaller game obtained after removing these actions is depicted in Figure~\ref{fi:example-dom}.
 In the smaller game, the expected utility of playing action 1 is $0.5 (-100) + 0.5 (100) = 0$ and the expected utility of playing action 2 is $0.5 (-50) + 0.5 (-50) = -50.$ Since player 2 does not take any actions, player 1 always achieves a strictly higher expected utility by playing action 1.
-However, action 2 is not strictly dominated according to Flawed Definition~\ref{fd:strict-strong} because in one leaf node succeeding action 1 player 1 obtains payoff -100 which is lower than the payoff of -50 at leaf nodes following action 2.
+However, action 2 is not strictly dominated according to Candidate Definition~\ref{cd:strict-strong} because in one leaf node succeeding action 1 player 1 obtains payoff $-100$ which is lower than the payoff of $-50$ at leaf nodes following action 2.

-Flawed Definitions~\ref{fd:strict-strong} and~\ref{fd:weak-strong} provide sufficient conditions for an action to be dominated, but we have demonstrated that it is clearly possible for actions that do not satisfy these definitions to also be dominated.
+Candidate Definitions~\ref{cd:strict-strong} and~\ref{cd:weak-strong} provide sufficient conditions for an action to be dominated, but we have demonstrated that it is clearly possible for actions that do not satisfy these definitions to also be dominated.
 Thus these conditions are too strong, and we will refer to strategies that satisfy them as being \emph{strongly dominated} (strictly or weakly, respectively).
 The concept of strong dominance is not without merit, as it can be verified very efficiently by simply iterating over the leaf nodes succeeding each action.
 Thus it may be useful to first remove actions that are strongly dominated as a preprocessing step before performing potentially more costly computations to remove other actions.